Horsley, Northumberland: Governance

-The village is located within the parliamentary constituency of Hexham, and is served by Conservative Party Member of Parliament (MP), Guy Opperman.
+The village is located within the parliamentary constituency of Hexham.
+Joe Morris of the Labour Party is the Member of Parliament.

+After boundary changes in 2025, Horsley is in the electoral ward of Stocksfield and Bywell for Northumberland County Council elections.

 Landmarks

 The site of Vindobala Roman Fort, of which little is now visible, lies around 2 mi to the north-east of the village.
 Nearby is Rudchester Hall, a medieval pele tower, much altered and extended in Gothic style in the eighteenth and nineteenth centuries.

 Around 3 mi to the north-west of the village are the remains of a medieval manor house and tower house at Welton Hall, now located within a farm complex.
 The tower house dates from the late fourteenth or early fifteenth-century and is roofless.
 The manor house is even older, but has been much altered and rebuilt.

 Transport

 Air

 The nearest airport is Newcastle International Airport, which is around 8.5 mi from the village by road.
 Carlisle Lake District Airport and Teesside International Airport are located around 43 and 47 mi from the village respectively.